Marjan112/tenth/README.md

     -2 2 * 2 -2 - .

-## Dividing
+## Division

-To divide an number in tenth, you need to type this:
+To divide a number:

     1.0 2.0 / .

-## Comparing
+## Comparison

-To compare two numbers in tenth, you can!
+To compare two numbers:

 5 is less than 10